 Upon completing his degree in 2004, Tiago decided to move to the UK to deepen his theoretical knowledge in Gestalt and at the same time experience living in a different culture.
 He now has a Dip. in Gestalt Psychotherapeutic Counselling and a MSc in Gesltat Psychotherapy by Metanioa Institute in London and is a registered member of BACP and UKCP.
 In 2015 Tiago also completed a Post-Graduate Diploma in Children and Young People Cognitive Behavior Therapy with IAPT at UCL.
 He has also completed his training as a Psychotherapeutic Supervisor, which means that he oversees the work of other therapists.

 Throughout his psychology/psychotherapy training and professional life he has worked at a wide range of services both in Brazil and in the UK, and have accumulated more than 15 years of practical experience of working with different client groups, from young refugees to high achieving finance professionals.

 Tiago has developed a particular interest and experience in working with trauma and shame (the innate human feeling of not being “good enough”).
 He enjoys the creative aspect that the Gestalt approach provides to engage the client’s mind and body in processing those experiences in a more healthy and healing way.

-He also Co-ordinates a counselling project for young people at Terrence Higgins Trust and is the Psychology lecturer for the University College of Osteopathy.
+He also offers supervision for professionals working with Refugees and Asylum Seekers and is the Psychology lecturer for the University College of Osteopathy.